RECAPEM

 • Respiratory failure causing hypercapnic encephalopathy

-• Cerebral edema (as a complication of treatment) when the altered mentation does not improve with the treatment and so the clinical course is deteriorating.
+• Cerebral edema (as a complication of treatment) when the altered mentation doesn’t improve with the treatment and so the clinical course deteriorates.

-• Severe abdominal pain out of proportion to severity of DKA (i.e. mild DKA) argues against DKA-induced abdominal pain 15.
+• Severe abdominal pain out of proportion to the severity of DKA (i.e. mild DKA) argues against DKA-induced abdominal pain *.

-• Abdominal pain due to DKA should resolve following resolution of ketoacidosis by appropriate treatment 16.
-If serial abdominal examination is still revealing pain, then one must consider appropriate investigation such as abdominal CT with IV contrast.
+• Abdominal pain due to DKA should be resolved following the resolution of ketoacidosis by appropriate treatment *.
+If the serial abdominal examination is still revealing pain, then one must consider appropriate investigation such as abdominal CT with IV contrast.

 • If significant abdominal pain/tenderness:

-• Lipase (note that DKA itself can increase lipase substantially)18
+• Lipase (note that DKA itself can increase lipase substantially) *.

 • Additional investigation including abdominal CT scan may be deemed necessary in appropriate clinical settings.